r-windows/docs/readme.md

 ![installer](https://user-images.githubusercontent.com/216319/79896057-25fa8000-8408-11ea-9069-d01bfbd67786.png)

-__Important!__ After the installation is completed, you need to perform __one more step__ to be able to compile R packages: you need to put the location of the rtools _make utilities_ (`bash`, `make`, etc) on the `PATH`.
+After the installation is completed, you need to perform __one more step__ to be able to compile R packages: you need to put the location of the rtools _make utilities_ (`bash`, `make`, etc) on the `PATH`.
 The easiest way to do so is create a text file `.Renviron` in your Documents folder which contains the following line:

 ```
 PATH="${RTOOLS40_HOME}\usr\bin;${PATH}"